designwall/dw-question-answer/README.md

 = 1.2.1 =
 * New : Re-design question status icons
-* New : Supported german languages
+* New : German Language Supported
 * New : Add setting to enable / disable private question
 * New : Add email settings for admin email notification (edit/ change emails to receive notification)
 * New : Setting:  Send A Copy Of Every Email To Admin